OpenMDAO/dymos/joss/paper.md

 The difference is that ODEs are explicit functions which are relatively easy to differentiate, but DAEs are implicit functions which are much more difficult to differentiate.
 Since the derivatives are needed to perform optimization, DAEs are more challenging to optimize.

-One relatively common use case for DAEs is differential inclusions, in which the state time-history is posed as a dynamic control and the traditional control schedule needed to achieve that time-history is found using a nonlinear solver within the dynamic model [@Seywald1994].
+One relatively common use case for DAEs is differential inclusions, in which the state trajectory is posed as a dynamic control and the traditional control schedule needed to achieve that trajectory is found using a nonlinear solver within the dynamic model [@Seywald1994].
-For some problems differential inclusion provides a more natural and numerical beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
+For some problems this method provides a more natural and numerically beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
-A simple approach to this is to just finite-difference across the nonlinear solver, but this is has been shown to be expensive and numerically unstable[@gray2014derivatives].
+A simple approach to this is to just use finite-differences across the nonlinear solver, but this has been shown to be expensive and numerically unstable [@gray2014derivatives].
-Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation[@griewank2003mathematical] across the nonlinear solver.
+Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation [@griewank2003mathematical] across the nonlinear solver.
-While it does provide accurate derivatives, the monolithic approach is expensive and uses a lot of memory[@mader2008adjoint; @kenway2019effective].
+While it does provide accurate derivatives, the monolithic approach is expensive and uses a lot of memory [@mader2008adjoint; @kenway2019effective].
-The most efficient approach is to use a pair of analytic derivative approaches called the direct and adjoint methods, which were unified into a single unified derivative equation (UDE) by Hwang and Martins[@hwang2018b].
+The most efficient approach is to use a pair of analytic derivative approaches called the direct and adjoint methods, which were generalized in a single unified derivative equation (UDE) by Hwang and Martins [@hwang2018b].

 Dymos adopts the UDE approach which uses a linear solver to compute total derivatives needed by the optimizer using only partial derivatives of the residual equations in the DAE.
 This approach offers two key advantages.